poempelfox/jeelink-clone/README.md

   it's optionally possible to solder on an SMA connector.
 However, my first tests indicate that this is not worth it - it does not improve reception that much, at least not in my usecases.
+And you will have to drill a big hole into the case if you want to use that.

 Current status: A revision 0 was ordered from JLCPCB.
 Unfortunately, it contained a very dumb mayor error,